What you need to know!

 Of course many people do rent a car while here, but it’s definitely not something we’d recommend just for getting around the city.
 Especially because driving will often actually slow you down, once traffic and finding parking are factored into the equation.
 Nevertheless if you’re driving in Los Angeles just remember these three things: one, Angelenos are usually considerate and courteous drivers – until they get on the freeway, when all bets are off.
-Two, if you’re parking on the street be sure to check the parking signs where you are VERY CAREFULLY (they can be quite confusing) – having your car towed can really ruin your day.
-Three, you can nearly always turn right on a red light (if not there’s a sign at the junction to let you know).
-This last point can take some getting used to!
+Two, if you’re parking on the street be sure to check the parking signs VERY CAREFULLY (they can be confusing), as having your car towed can really ruin your day.
+Three, you can nearly always turn right on a red light (if not there’s a sign to let you know).

 Luckily in the last few years ride sharing companies (like Lyft and Uber) have emerged and this has made a huge difference to a city like Los Angeles, which wasn’t well served by taxis before (largely because, bizarrely, hailing a cab was illegal).
 It’s a (relatively) cheap, (usually) quick and (largely) convenient alternative to having a car and many of our guests make use of these services.
 Nevertheless there’s a much cheaper and often more convenient option – the L.A.
 Metro.

 That’s right, L.A. not having public transport is a myth.
 It has an underground metro system, light rail and buses and while it isn’t on a par with most European, and many Asian cities, it is high quality (in parts) and it’s rapidly being expanded.
 It’s also often the quickest way to get around the city – for example there’s no faster way to get from Hollywood to downtown than on the Red Line.
 All of the tours offered by The Real Los Angeles Tours start near Metro stations or bus stops.